google/rune/g3doc/database_design.md

 `typeof()` expression.

 There are three levels of hierarchical scoping.
-The main `Function` contains global variables that are accessible to any code generator, but not accessible elsewhere.
+The main `Function` contains global variables that are accessible to any code transformers, but not accessible elsewhere.
 These globals include the dynamic arrays of member data for `class` members.
 Rune uses
 [SoA memory layout](https://en.wikipedia.org/wiki/AoS_and_SoA), and objects are typically 32-bit references that index into these global arrays.
 In general, Rune users do not need to be aware of the global scope.
 Unlike some languages,